jimurrito/PSTest/README.md

 Exception: Test-Failure-Output
 ```

 This output is helpful, but only to an extent.
-If you need more percision, you can convert this output to a Json String for easy viewing.
+If you need more precision, you can convert this output to a Json String for easy viewing.
 ```Powershell
 PS C:path\to\PSTest> $FailResult.Result | ConvertTo-Json